Kitchen Remodel Tips For Homeowners

 The microwave height can have an impact on kitchens that have younger children.
-That’s one of the reasons you see more microwaves below the countertop, in a built-in cabinet about 3-5 feet high, or as part of a combo appliance that has the microwave and oven together.
+That’s one of the reasons you see more microwaves below the countertop, in a built-in kitchen cabinet about 3-5 feet high, or as part of a combo appliance that has the microwave and oven together.

 There are other reasons, but this is one of the factors for parents with younger children, adults that are short, or someone with a physical restriction.

-If you have many kids or others in your home, an important kitchen remodel tip is having the fridge location away from the main cooking area and towards the entrances or perimeters of the kitchen can be a huge benefit.
+If you have many kids or others in your home, an important kitchen reno tip is having the fridge location away from the main cooking area and towards the entrances or perimeters of the kitchen can be a huge benefit.
 This way someone can grab items from the fridge such as beverages, without getting in the way of others in the kitchen.